-- All people with disabilities deserve the respect, rights, and responsibilities afforded all people. - All children and youth can learn AND have a right to be included in educational settings with their peers as often as possible. - Teachers help students work toward independence, self sufficiency, and realization of their goals and dreams. - · Special educators are agents of positive change assisting individuals, families, organizations, and local and regional systems. - Special education teachers' educational decision making result in programs that promote student success in academic learning and independent living.
+- All people with disabilities deserve the respect, rights, and responsibilities afforded all people. - All children and youth can learn AND have a right to be included in educational settings with their peers as often as possible. - · Teachers help students work toward independence, self sufficiency, and realization of their goals and dreams. - · Special educators are agents of positive change, assisting individuals, families, organizations, and local and regional systems. - · Special educators' decision making results in programs that promote student success in academic learning and independent living.